HarrisonBannister/dotfiles_public/README.md

 # dotfiles_public
-Dotfiles safe for the public to see.
+Dotfiles safe for the internet to see.